British artists' suppliers, 1650-1950 - S

 Thomas Staight, 26 Bartlett’s Buildings, Holborn, London 1829-1845, 12 Walbrook 1846-1860, also 261a Regent St 1858.
 Wholesale ivory worker and manufacturer of fancy goods, by 1852 also pearl worker.

 John Staight: The father, John Staight, appears to have been the son of Thomas and Elizabeth Staight, christened in 1756 at St Andrew Holborn.
 He married Fanny Barbara Monk at St Martin-in-the-Fields in 1787 and they had eight children between 1788 and 1806, including Daniel in 1792, George in 1801 and Thomas in 1804, for whom see below.
+He can be found in East Harding St in land tax records from 1799.
 He was living in the parish of St Brides Fleet St at the time of the baptism of three of his children between 1801 and 1806.
 He died in 1827, age 71, leaving a will as a dealer in ivory of East Harding St, made 17 March and proved 14 April 1827.
 He left the residue of his estate to be divided between his daughters Elizabeth, Frances and Jane, and his sons George and Thomas but made no mention at all in his will of his eldest son Daniel.

 Daniel Staight was imprisoned for debt in 1852 (London Gazette 13 April 1852).
 According to the court proceedings, he was extremely deaf and had in consequence left the management of his business to his sons (The Times 20 May, 14 June 1852).
 Several bills of exchange had apparently been forged by his son Daniel, who had gone missing.
 His machinery and plant had been seized by Mr Collins, father-in-law to his two sons, for a debt of £2500.
 From court cases in 1855 and 1856, it is apparent that Collins took over Daniel Staight’s business, giving it to Daniel’s son Stephen to manage, until in 1858 Stephen and his brother Daniel junr began trading as Staight Brothers, see below (Morning Post 19 November 1855; Proceedings of the Old Bailey, 1856).
 Daniel senr would appear to be the individual who died in the West Ham district at the age of 83 in 1875.